 Introduction to Health Reimbursement Arrangements

-Health Reimbursement Arrangements are Notional
+Health Reimbursement Arrangements Are Notional

-Health Reimbursement Arrangements have no Annual Limits
+Some Health Reimbursement Arrangements Have Annual Limits

 Health Reimbursement Arrangement Eligible Expenses

-Health Reimbursement Arrangements Allow Annual Rollover
+Health Reimbursement Arrangements Allow Some Rollover

 Health Reimbursement Arrangement Administration Reporting Features